Scaling and Root Planing

 Scaling and Planing Tools

-The periodontist will typically use several tools for scaling and root planing, including hand instruments and ultrasonic scalers.
+The periodontist will typically use several tools for scaling and root planing, including hand instruments and ultrasonic scalers, depending on type and surfaces of teeth.
 These ultrasonic instruments may be air-powered or electric.
-There are a variety of tools used for different teeth and surfaces of the teeth.
 Additionally, the periodontist may recommend antibiotics or anti-microbial irrigation, such as mouth rinses or chemical agents.
 These will help to control bacteria growth to reduce toxins and encourage healing.